AppImage/AppImageKit/README.md

     export APP=leafpad && ./apt-appdir/apt-appdir $APP && ./AppImageAssistant.AppDir/package $APP.AppDir $APP.AppImage && ./$APP.AppImage

-(This is just a proof-of-concept, in reality you should use a proper "recipe" script or AppDirAssistant to create proper AppDirs - see an example at https://github.com/probonopd/AppImages/blob/master/recipes/subsurface.sh)
+(This is just a proof-of-concept, in reality you should use a proper "recipe" script or AppDirAssistant to create proper AppDirs in order to ensure binary compatibility of your AppImages.
+See the [Wiki](https://github.com/probonopd/AppImageKit/wiki) for details and for examples on how to bundle real-world software such as LibreOffice, Google Chrome, and others as AppImages.)

 ## Creating AppImages